 All of these combinations will go perfectly with these alternative almond flour sweets.

 No gluten?
 No problem!
-We have so many more delicious gluten-free cookies for you to nibble on.
+There are plenty of alternative flours for gluten-free baking, and we have so many more delicious gluten-free cookies for you to nibble on.
 Try these next:

 What do you think of my updated recipe that’s made using almond flour?
 How do you like to use almond flour in your gluten-free baking?
 I’d love to know!
 Leave me a message in the comment section below.